morgan9992/task-list/README.md

 this script is a small command line utility written in bash that serves the purpouse of a task/to do list.
-All dependencies for the script are installed on most practically all modern GNU linux systems. make sure you run the setup *script* before starting the main script.
+All the dependencies for the script are installed on practically all modern GNU linux systems. make sure you run the *setup* script before starting the main script.